 The Panel is satisfied that the proposal meets strategic and site merit tests.
 The panel supported the matter proceeding to Gateway Determination, however, recommended that Council review the necessity of the SP2 Infrastructure (Local Road) zone located adjacent to the rail corridor and whether it needs to be a classified road or a service road which could be accommodated within the residential zone.
-Consultation will occur with Roads and Maritime Services and City Rail as to the necessity for a parallel classified road adjoining the rail corridor.
+Council consulted with Transport for NSW (which incorporates Roads and Maritime Services as well as Sydney Trains) as part of Agency and Public Consultation process.
+The classified collector road parallel to the rail corridor was supported.